Mainland investors to sit out first dance on Hong Kong stock connect

 Wang Jianqiang, a 53-year old Shanghai resident and long-time A-share investor, opened a stock connect account two weeks ago with 1 million yuan in cash, enticed by a 0.025 percent commission rate offered by Guangfa Securities.

-He also is considering playing Hong Kong’s more liberalized derivatives market, and his brokerage is happy to indulge him.
+He also is considering playing Hong Kong’s more liberalised derivatives market, and his brokerage is happy to indulge him.